nbari/freebsd/poudriere/README.md

 Create the jail and version you want to build packages for:

+    # this will compile/build the jail
     poudriere jail -c -j 12amd64 -v stable/12 -a amd64 -m svn+https

 or

+    # this will fetch the release (faster)
     poudriere jail -c -j 12amd64 -v 12.1-RELEASE -a amd64